OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 export class MaterialModule {}
 ```

-`@NgModule` will turn this file into angular module.
+`@NgModule` will turn this file into an angular module.
 It has `imports` property to import all the modules needed from `Angular Material` and
 also `exports` property as well to outsource these modules.
 We can now import this created module in the root definition file(` app.module.ts `) as;